2017 SEA Games: Costs

-Sports minister Khairy Jamaluddin in 2013 had hoped the cost of hosting the games would not exceed MYR80 million (USD18 million).
+Sports Minister Khairy Jamaluddin in 2013 had hoped the cost of hosting the Games would not exceed MYR80 million (US$18 million).
 But in 2016, the government budgeted the cost to not exceed MYR500 million while during the 2017 budget, the prime minister, who was also the finance minister, announced a RM450 million budget for hosting the games.

-In comparison, Singapore had spent about MYR740 million (SGD264 million, using the then SGD/MYR exchange rate of 2.80, as opposed to the current rate of 3.15) organising the games in 2015 while Myanmar was estimated to have spent about MYR1 billion in 2013.
+In comparison, Singapore had spent about MYR740 million (SG$264 million, using the then SGD/MYR exchange rate of 2.80, as opposed to the current rate of 3.15) organising the Games in 2015 while Myanmar was estimated to have spent about MYR1 billion in 2013.

 However, the accounts have not been made public as of March 2021.

 Venues

 The 2017 Southeast Asian Games was organised across several states in Malaysia.
 All the existing venues in Bukit Jalil National Sports Complex were upgraded while a new velodrome, costing MYR 80 million was built in Nilai, Negeri Sembilan to host track cycling events and was completed on late March 2017 and opened on 26 May 2017.
 Initially, Sabah and Sarawak were considered for a number of events contested.
 However, the Chief Executive Officer of 2017 SEA Games, Zolkples Embong has decided not to involve the East Malaysian states, citing "higher cost" as the main reason for not involving.

 More than RM1.6 billion has been allocated by the host country to turn the National Sports Complex in Bukit Jalil, Kuala Lumpur, and its surrounding areas into a Sports City.
 The first phase of the work will get the Bukit Jalil National Stadium ready to host the 2017 Southeast Asia Games.

-A games village was not built.
-Instead, a "village in the city" concept saw athletes and officials housed in 33 hotels across Peninsular Malaysia.
-Besides being physically near to the games venues, it was hoped that it will add vibe to the nation and reduce post-games costs in converting a dedicated games village to other uses.
+A Games village was not built; instead, a "village in the city" concept saw athletes and officials housed in 33 hotels across Peninsular Malaysia.
+Besides being physically near to the venues, it was hoped that it will add vibe to the nation and reduce post-Games costs in converting a dedicated Games village to other uses.

-The 29th Southeast Asian Games had 44 venues for the games, 27 in Kuala Lumpur, 10 in Selangor, 3 in Putrajaya, 2 in Negeri Sembilan and 1 each in Terengganu and Kedah respectively.
+The 29th Southeast Asian Games had 44 venues for the games, 27 in Kuala Lumpur, 10 in Selangor, 3 in Putrajaya, 2 in Negeri Sembilan and 1 in Terengganu and Kedah, respectively.